mfrasca/ecto/guides/howtos/Navigating Relations.md

     Botany.Repo.update_all(q, [])
 ```

-We haven't written the code for rolling back the transaction, so if you want to see this
+We haven't written the code for rolling back the transaction (yet), so if you want to see this
 migration in action, you would need to drop all tables, including `schema_migrations`, and
 repeat all steps up to here.
 Please do this, it's good to rehearse steps.